bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- mistlight rain
+- light rain
 - 97% humidity
-- 14 mph wind
+- 11 mph wind
 - 0.64 inches of precipitation in the past 24 hours

 ## Temperature History